quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Introduction

-This document specifies an extension to QUIC v1 {{QUIC-TRANSPORT}} to enable the simultaneous usage of multiple paths for a single connection.
+This document specifies an extension to QUIC version 1 {{QUIC-TRANSPORT}} to enable the simultaneous usage of multiple paths for a single connection.

 This proposal is based on several basic design points:

-  * Re-use as much as possible mechanisms of QUIC-v1.
-In particular this proposal uses path validation as specified for QUIC v1 and aims to re-use as much as possible of QUIC's connection migration.
+  * Re-use as much as possible mechanisms of QUIC version 1.
+In particular this proposal uses path validation as specified for QUIC version 1 and aims to re-use as much as possible of QUIC's connection migration.
-  * Use the same packet header formats as QUIC v1 to avoid the risk of packets being dropped by middleboxes (which may only support QUIC v1)
+  * Use the same packet header formats as QUIC version 1 to avoid the risk of packets being dropped by middleboxes (which may only support QUIC version 1)
   * Congestion Control, RTT measurements and PMTU discovery should be per-path (following {{QUIC-TRANSPORT}})
   * A path is determined by the 4-tuple of source and destination IP address as well as source and destination port.
 Therefore there can be at most one active paths/connection ID per 4-tuple.